 He directs from a script by Jeff Buhler, who has horror in his blood.
 Buhler also wrote the new PET SEMATARY, as well as THE PRODIGY and THE MIDNIGHT MEAT TRAIN.

 The Grudge Cast

-While we don’t yet know too much about the story in GRUDGE, Andrea Riseborough, seen above in MANDY, stars alongside Demián Bichir, and that powerhouse duo would be enough to get us in the theatre even if we had no idea who was directing.
+While we don’t yet know too much about the story in GRUDGE, Andrea Riseborough stars alongside Demián Bichir, and that powerhouse duo would be enough to get us in the theatre even if we had no idea who was directing.

 The rest of the ensemble is equally impressive: John Cho, Lin Shaye, Jacki Weaver, Betty Gilpin, William Sadler and Frankie Faison are all in the cast.
 That speaks to how well-regarded Nicolas Pesce is — this isn’t the sort of incredible group many horror reboots would be able to recruit.

 THE GRUDGE arrives in theatres January 3.